 FISP / Local Law 11

-While it is sometimes perceived as a “nuisance,” FISP allows knowledgeable owners to take a longer view, exploiting an opportunity for preventive maintenance, thereby reducing future deterioration and the higher cost of deferred maintenance.
+While sometimes perceived as a nuisance, FISP allows knowledgeable owners to take a longer view, seizing an opportunity for preventive maintenance, thereby reducing future deterioration and the higher cost of deferred maintenance.

 For more detailed information on FISP, click here